wilson1yan/cs294-158-ssl/README.md

 * pip install opencv-python
 * pip install git+https://github.com/ildoonet/pytorch-gradual-warmup-lr.git

+# Datasets

+The demos have been tested for CIFAR10 and ImageNet subsets.
+The scripts by default use "imagenet100" for ImageNet.
+You can recreate this dataset by downloading ImageNet into `data/imagenet`, and running `python create_imagenet_subset.py 100` to create a subsampled 100 class ImageNet.

 # Training

 You can execute the scripts in the `run` folder to train models on different self-supervised tasks.
 Note that different models may use a different number of GPUS (maximum 4).
+Running the scripts by default will use ALL gpus available.
+You can limit the number of GPUs used (e.g. 2) through CUDA_VISIBLE_DEVICES=0,1 ./run/run_cifar10_simclr.sh

 Contrastive Predictive Coding (CPC) is still a work in progress.